Last updated: 18 February 2023

 Complex devices, typical in manufacturing, energy, health, or military sectors, contain multiple functions, such as audio processing, graphics processing units, WIFI, and cellular modems.

-When these devices are manufactured, it is more cost-effective and efficient to design a single chip that integrates all the functions rather than several discrete chips.
+When these devices are manufactured, designing a single chip that integrates all the functions is more cost-effective and efficient than several discrete chips.

 The next step in integration is to include the secure area in the SOC, which will host the SIM operating system.

 This reduces the overall cost, minimizes power consumption, and reduces the footprint on the device's PCB.

 These benefits are particularly important for many IoT devices, requiring small, efficient, cost-effective solutions.